JulinoSD/webscrapping/README.md

 some chalenges to improve you skill.

 ## Errors!
-Perhaps some error will appear opening the console of the browser, take a look, i do not how to fix them, but, is not a bad code, is just the privacy of the browser.
+Perhaps some error will appear opening the console of the browser, take a look, i do not how to fix them, but, is not a bad code, is just the privacy of the browser, to avoid this error use `'ignoreHTTPSErrors': true`.

 ### Make it with a public account.